imjuni/ctix/docs/README.md

 ## What is difference Re-Map paths?

-It is not recommanded to use `index.ts` file to re-map paths or shorten the paths.
-If you want to shorten the paths use [Re-Map paths](https://www.typescriptlang.org/tsconfig#paths) feature in TypeScript compilerOptions. `ctix` is recommanded for webpack and rollup.js, typedoc entrypoint and TypeScript declaration file bundling.
+It is not recommended to use `index.ts` file to re-map paths or shorten the paths.
+If you want to shorten the paths use [Re-Map paths](https://www.typescriptlang.org/tsconfig#paths) feature in TypeScript compilerOptions. `ctix` is recommended for webpack and rollup.js, typedoc entrypoint and TypeScript declaration file bundling.

 ## Option